LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

 Flux.jl now comes with a `Flux.MultiHeadAttention` layer.
 However for continuity with my [first post](/coding/2022/05/18/transformers#multi-head-attention), I will present my own `MultiHeadAttention` layer except now with masking.
 It is very similar to the code in [Flux.jl](https://github.com/FluxML/Flux.jl/blob/master/src/layers/attention.jl) and [NNlib.jl](https://github.com/FluxML/NNlib.jl/blob/master/src/attention.jl).
-The differences are in design choices for the inputs and outputs and their implementations are slightly more generic.
+The differences are in design choices for the inputs and Flux.jl's implementations are slightly more generic.

 First define a struct to hold all the dense layers and a parameter for $H$ called `nhead`: